sampsyo/cs6120/content/blog/2019-12-18-ml-based-phases-ordering-with-llvm/index.md

 """
 +++

 In this project, we continued to experiment with ML based phase ordering as in [project 2](../2019-11-19-Bril-phase-selection-and-ordering/index.md), but using C++ programs and LLVM instead.
 Compared with project 2 using Bril, there are a lot more infrastructure support for this project: more available optimization passes, actual hardware performance counters and benchmark programs.
 These allowed us to explore this topic more.
+Our code is available [here](https://github.com/q-hwang/llvm-pass-skeleton/tree/noauto).

 # Design Overview